 In today’s climate of film and television, its pretty common for an old property to be rebooted or remade for a modern audience.
 The last several years have seen it done so many times with various series or films, from Batman, Lethal Weapon, Magnum P.I., The Jungle Book and Twin Peaks, reboots have been a dime and dozen and often not lived up to the original.
 But flashback to 2003 when they weren’t as common.
 One classic 1970s series was remade into something more serious and gritty, but with powerful characters, stories and themes.
-That show was Battlestar Galactica, which premiered with its miniseries 15 years ago today.
+That show was Battlestar Galactica, which premiered with its miniseries back in 2003.

 The original 70s series of Battlestar followed a ragtag group of humans on the verge of extinction after the Cylons, a race of robotic beings, launched a surprise attack on humanity and largely wiped out the population.
 The few survivors band together in search of their mythical colony, Earth, as their new home.
 While the show was fun and campy, the reimagined series was anything but as Ronald D. Moore, a writer and showrunner for Star Trek: The Next Generation and Deep Space Nine, took the franchise to a whole new level as he adopted a realistic and grounded approach to the story.
 What Moore ended up doing, in my opinion, surpassed the original series and delivered some of the best sci-fi television ever made.